humdrum-tools/humdrum-documentation/tool/patt/index.md

 ### WARNINGS

-If a comment is present in the template pattern, failing to specify the **-c** option will make pattern matching a logically impossibility.
+If a comment is present in the template pattern, failing to specify the
+<span class="option">c</span> option will make pattern matching a logically impossibility.

 ------------------------------------------------------------------------